8 Best Wise Alternatives for International Payments in 2026

 When not to use Corpay

-Corpay's enterprise focus means it's built for companies processing thousands of payments monthly, not dozens.
-The platform doesn't publish transaction fees or standard pricing, requiring custom quotes and a sales process that takes time and resources.
+The enterprise focus means it's built for companies processing thousands of payments monthly, not dozens.
+The platform doesn't publish transaction fees or standard pricing, requiring custom quotes and a sales process.
+Companies in early growth stages will find the platform's complexity and pricing structure excessive.
+The implementation timeline and resource requirements typically make sense only for organizations with dedicated finance teams managing substantial payment volumes.

 Pricing

-There are no monthly or annual service fees.
-Pricing is entirely custom based on your transfer volume and currency pairs, with FX rates negotiated directly with your account team.
-The Corpay One platform charges a standard 1.5% spread on foreign exchange payments.
+No monthly or annual service fees; custom pricing based on transfer volume and currency pairs; 1.5% spread on foreign exchange payments.

 How to choose the best Wise alternative